astriaorg/docs/docs/developer/astria-go/astria-go-config.md

 # `astria-go` Configuration

-Config for the `astria-go` CLI can be broken out into the following catagories:
+Config for the `astria-go` CLI can be broken out into the following categories:

 - [CLI TUI/devrunner](#tui-config)
 - [Services](#service-config) and [networks](#devrunner-networks-config) run by